mmazzarolo/which-one/README.md

 - PWA-like, works offline (still a bit of a WIP)
 - Card sets can be easily customized and extended

+## Known issues

+The current version of the project has a few known issues that I haven't had a chance to fix yet:

+- On Safari desktop/mobile the audio is not working (see below)
+- On Safari mobile there's a touch delay.
+It goes away if you save the app to the homescreen and start it from there (see below)
+- On the latest version of Chrome for iOS, for some reasons, the CSS animations are not working smoothly (they were working fine before the Chrome MD redesing)

 ### Things I learned while building it

 #### TypeScript and MobX work really well together